 The goal is to demonstrate an interest in the PBF technology to create heat exchangers with improved compactness, good thermal performance, and metal 3D printed in one go.

 Answering the aerospace industry’s issues on thermal gear through the Powder Bed Fusion technology (PBF process) is what Temisth and PrintSky – the AddUp SOGECLAIRE Joint-Venture – propose under a partnership with the European Space Agency.
 In this study, the aim was to meet the needs of the space industry.
 The part was produced in aluminum on a FormUp 350 machine provided by AddUp.

-OBJECTIVE: Develop a heat exchanger using the full potential of PBF process
+Develop a heat exchanger using the full potential of PBF process

 - Good thermal performance for a smaller volume compared to “conventional“ exchangers

 - 116x116x60 mm Mass: 244 g Heat exchanging power: 2,3 kW (simulated result)

 PrintSky is a joint venture between AddUp group, an expert in metal additive manufacturing, and SOGECLAIR, specializing in the integration of high-value-added solutions in the fields of aeronautics, space, civilian and military transport.
 Temisth is specialized in the development of custom thermal solutions customized using additive manufacturing.
 The goal for PrintSky and Temisth was to demonstrate their interest in the PBF (Powder bed fusion – laser) technology to create heat exchangers with improved compactness.